equal-l2/l2-filer/README.md

 A primitive filer written in Rust.

 ## How to use
-- Choose item with Up/Down key.
+- Choose items with Up/Down key.
 - Change page with Left/Right key.
 - Edit file or change directory with Return key.
   (You can be set the editor with `EDITOR` environmental variable)